jbcarreon123/MacroDeck2-AHKPlugin/README.md

 Choose your existing AHK script file and leave it!
 It will now work!

 ## Write and Run AutoHotkey scripts
 or, Write a new AHK script and leave it!
-AHK Plugin will save it automatically!
+AHK Plugin will run it if you pressed the action button!

 ## Automation
 Use AHK Plugin with other plugins for automated tasks in Macro Deck!